PRE-DEPARTURE ORIENTATION SEMINAR (PDOS)

 – Meat (pork, beef, goat, ram, bush meat), poultry products (dressed chickens, eggs), fresh fish, fruits/vegetables (talong, pechay, squash, amplaya, malunggay, sitaw, upo) can be bought from malls or Sunday markets.

-- No western name fastfood chain.
-But there are plenty of Nigerian-owned fastfood chains patterned after western menu.
+– There are plenty of local-brand fastfood (Tantalizer, Chicken Republic – my favorites) chains patterned after western menu.
 Also fine African-cuisine restaurants.
+There is also KFC found in every Shoprite malls.

-- There are 3 ‘go-to’ beaches in Lagos: Eleko Beach, Lekki Beach, Banana Island.
-Offers boating, windsurfing, and speedboat cruises.
+-There are 3 ‘go-to’ beaches in Lagos: Eleko Beach, Lekki Beach, Banana Island.
+Well, i say “go-to” because i have only been to these three. 😀

 TRAVEL and SECURITY